TrueConf Group Features

 • Quickly restart video conferencing system

-• Sleep mode: Displays a screensaver after a specified period of inactivity.
+• Sleep mode: Displaying a screensaver after a specified period of inactivity

 • Sleep mode: Entering sleep mode after a specified period of inactivity

-• Sleep mode: automatic camera rotation to the room's blind zone
+• Sleep mode: automatic camera rotation to the room's blind spot

 • DTMF keypad